Journal

 May 28, 2026

-Open a cheap grinder and you will find tolerances measured in millimetres.
+Open a cheap miller and you will find tolerances measured in millimetres.
 Open an H-Masters and you will find them measured in microns.
 The gap between upper and lower chambers is held to ±25µm — tighter than most consumer machine tools.

 The magnetic alignment ring uses six N52 neodymium segments, oriented for a satisfying half-twist click into position.
 It is not decoration.
 It guarantees the teeth mesh at the same angle every time you reassemble after cleaning.